LukeMathWalker/LukeMathWalker/README.md

 ### Contact 🤝

 * ✍️ You can reach out to me on [Twitter](https://twitter.com/algo_luca), on [LinkedIn](https://www.linkedin.com/in/luca-palmieri/) or at contact (at) lpalmieri.com.
-* 📆 Do you have an idea you want to talk about face to face?
-[Book me up!](https://calendly.com/algo_luca/office-hours)